jeffdshen/AltBoolQ/README.md

 This repository contains the code for the [Stanford CS229: Machine Learning](https://cs229.stanford.edu/) final project titled "Can Pretrained Language Models Understand Without Using Prior World Knowledge?", which won a CS229 Best Project Award in [Spring 2022](https://cs229.stanford.edu/syllabus-spring2022.html).
 The final report can be found [here](./CS229__Project_Final_Report.pdf).

 The project introduces a method for randomizing entities in examples for QA tasks so that models cannot solely rely on world knowledge to answer questions. **AltBoolQ** is the resulting dataset from applying the method to the [BoolQ](https://github.com/google-research-datasets/boolean-questions) dataset.
 Several findings from the project include:
-1. AltBoolQ is more difficult than BoolQ, and training on AltBoolQ can boost performance on the BoolQ dataset.
+1. AltBoolQ is more difficult than BoolQ, and mixing in training on AltBoolQ can boost performance on the BoolQ dataset.
 2. BoolQ may include statistical cues that make it too easy.
 A possible diagnostic is to mask out relevant entities in text, which should drop model performance to the majority class if there are no statistical regularities in the language.
 There is *surprisingly* little drop in model performance on BoolQ.
-3. Models finetuned on only BoolQ transfer well to AltBoolQ with no additional training.
-This suggests there is little reliance on world knowledge.
+3. Models finetuned on only BoolQ transfer well to AltBoolQ with *no additional training*.
+This robustness is surprising and suggests models are relying not on world knowledge, but on language understanding or statistical cues.

 ## Results